WesOfX/csi/README.md

 }
 ```

-#### How to set the text color and the background color simultaniously
+#### Set the foreground color and the background color simultaniously.
 Optionally, the text color and background color can be inverted
 ```
 #include <iostream>